 If Blackboard is down or has a scheduled outage for updates you will see an announcement on the single sign-on website.
 There may also be a notice on the RCC Home page of any scheduled outages.

 Note: The VCCS maintains an open maintenance window every Thursday from 12:00 AM to 4:00 AM.
 During this time individual servers or systems MAY go down without warning.

 If the single sign-on site is down, see the next FAQ for instructions to log in to Blackboard, Student Email and Student Information System separately.

 If you try to login several times and cannot access Blackboard try the following troubleshooting suggestions:

 - Make sure you are using Internet Explorer, FireFox or Chrome (Safari on a MAC) to log into the myRCC applications.
 Our systems do not work well with the AOL browser.

 - Make sure you have pop-up blocker turned off for the myRCC site.

 - Do not use a bookmark to log into Blackboard.
 Always log in via the myRCC single sign-on location.
-If you have problems logging into the system after an outage , you may need to clean out your Internet history.
+If you have problems logging into the system after an outage , you may need to clear your browsing history.
 Click here for directions.

 To Access information in a Blackboard Organization, follow the directions below: